 Mongol-Tatar Belt from Ulus Juchi (Western part of Mongolian Empire).
 13 c.
 Belt in Mongol-Tatar culture was a sign of a warrior's rank as well as of his bravery and luck.
 Only the bravest and the most gallant warriors of the Emperor's guard might have afforded rich belts with dragons.
 The style of the set was evidently influenced by the Chinese art, the buckle plate being an exclusion as it features different style decoration (Russian) and was possibly added later to substitute the lost original one.
 The set was found at Krasny Yar settlement, Astrakhan region, Russia.
 The price includes default number of pieces: the buckle, the strapend, loop, 2 sabre hanging pieces and 24 Crescent pieces.
 You may order any number of elements you need for corresponding price.
-You may as well order a different color strap.
+Please point out the desirable color and length at the notes to your order!
+NOTE: red, blue or white color leather costs $40 extra.
 For 30 mm strap.

 *Important: Most cast items are not in stock and will be produced exactly for you in 10-15 days term.
 Gilted Items could be in production up to 25 days.
 Armour that not is stock need some discussion first.
 Terms for production about 3 months.

 Are you sure you want to perform this action?